obich1/Pomodoro_Timer/README.md

 - Python

 ## How to Run
-Make sure Python is installed, then run: main.py
+Install Python 3
+Run python main.py